-The DFL State Convention, is the culmination of organizing activities at precinct caucuses and local conventions, where delegates from across Minnesota come together to conduct important business of the DFL State Party.
+The DFL State Convention, is the culmination of organizing activities at precinct caucuses and local conventions, where delegates from across Minnesota come together in Rochester, MN May 30-31, 2020 to conduct important business of the DFL State Party.
 Delegates will be engaged in numerous items of business, including:

 - Endorsing a candidate for U.S. Senate

 - Electing 16 At-Large Directors to the State Executive Committee

 - Considering resolutions for inclusion in the Ongoing Platform and Action Agenda

 - Considering amendments to the DFL Constitution and Bylaws

 - Electing national delegates to the 2020 Democratic National Convention in Milwaukee, Wisconsin

 See pages 14-20 in the Official Call for more information.